mne-tools/mne-cpp/doc/gh-pages/pages/development/contribute_mnetracer.md

     //...
 }
 ```
-### Automatically adding all the methods in a class to the tracer
+### Automatically adding all the methods in a class to MNE Tracer
 If you are interested in tracing every single method in a class, instead of manually adding the macro ```MNE_TRACE()``` to every single method, you can use a Python tool we have developed that includes the macro automatically in your ```.cpp``` file.

 The script is ```tools/python``` named ```mnetracer.py```.
 To use it just do as follows: